micmejia/bible-dump/NKJV/Deuteronomy/Deut 14.md

 And you shall spend that money for whatever your heart desires: for oxen or sheep, for wine or similar drink, for whatever your heart desires; you shall eat there before the Lord your God, and you shall rejoice, you and your household.

 ###### 27
-You shall not [^e]forsake the Levite who _is_ within your gates, for he has no part nor inheritance with you.
+You shall not forsake the Levite who _is_ within your gates, for he has no part nor inheritance with you.

 ###### 28
 "At the end of _every_ third year you shall bring out the tithe of your produce of that year and store _it_ up within your gates.